 From the perspective of an individual, working smarter, not harder, means making a career-long commitment to professional growth by continuously working to reinvent their business acumen, communication skills, leadership capabilities, and financial savvy.
 As Jim Collins, the Author of Good to Great: Why Some Companies Make the Leap… and Others Don’t, puts it:

 Greatness is not a function of circumstance.
 Greatness, it turns out, is largely a matter of conscious choice.”

 Move Beyond Solely Monetary Aims:

-Over the past ten years, there has been an ever-growing push for companies to switch their focus from solely monetary gains to a triple bottom line accounting approach.
-Obviously profit margins will forever remain critical in the corporate world, but by showing an equal importance to environmentally green business solutions and giving back to the communities they work in, companies can separate themselves from their competitors.
-If consumers are given the option to buy an equivalent product or service from two different companies, one of which is committed to the environment and greater global community, which will they chose?
+Over the past ten years, there has been an ever-growing push for companies to switch their focus from solely monetary gains to a triple bottom-line accounting approach.
+Obviously profit margins will forever remain critical in the corporate world, but by showing equal importance to environmentally green business solutions and giving back to the communities they work in, companies can separate themselves from their competitors.
+If consumers are given the option to buy an equivalent product or service from two different companies, one of which is committed to the environment and greater global community, which will they choose?

 We know that the profitable growth of our company depends on the economic, environmental, and social sustainability of our communities across the world.
 And we know it is in our best interests to contribute to the sustainability of those communities.”

 While it is probably easy to see how the triple bottom line is the morally right approach to take, there are additional hidden benefits that come when organizations operate this way.
 By focusing on this component of business excellence, companies assuredly will see enhancements to their reputations, improvements in their relationships, an increase in employee satisfaction, and an overall healthier organizational environment.